 Although many wineries use this technique, particularly in making Pinot Noir, delestage is practically unknown to home winemakers because its practice and benefits are not often covered in the home winemaking literature.
 And being labor intensive, delestage is a process best suited for commercial wineries outfitted with the appropriate equipment.
 However, a simple process adaptation to home winemaking can significantly reduce the effort and still provide the benefits of delestage.

 Delestage is a two-step “rack-and-return” process in which fermenting red wine juice is separated from the grape solids by racking and then returned to the fermenting vat to re-soak the solids.
 This step is then repeated daily.

 Racking the fermenting juice oxygenates, or aerates, the wine and softens the astringent tannins through oxidation.
 It also stabilizes the wine’s color.
 Racking during maceration and fermentation is the underlying difference from traditional maceration-fermentation, in which the juice ferments under a layer of carbon dioxide (CO2) gas and is seldom aerated until racked at the end of fermentation.
 Pump-over (the re-circulation of wine from the bottom of the fermentation vat to the top to soak the grape solids) is sometimes used to aerate the wine but does not provide the same effects as delestage because the wine is never separated entirely from the grape solids.
-(Refer to “Understanding Phenolics” on page 38 in this issue of WineMaker for more information on tannins and effects of operations such as pump-over.)

 During delestage racking, the cap slowly falls to the bottom of the vat while the wine is allowed to drain completely under the weight of the grape solids.
 Once the wine is completely racked, a portion of the grape seeds is removed to avoid imparting the harsh tannins in seeds to the wine.